WycliffeAssociates/btt-recorder-docs/docs/editing2.rst

 * Fast forward - go towards the end of the recording.

-Compare the recording to the Source Language recording
+Compare the Recording to the Source Language Recording
 *************************************************************
 **NOTE**: Skip this step if you do not have a source audio available.